Student Research Opportunities

 Participation in Research

 The Research Division employs both Federal Work Study and Non-Federal Work Study students for research assistant positions.
 Research assistants perform tasks related to research projects under the supervision of a research division faculty mentor.
 Tasks include, but are not limited to: literature searches, data capture, use of laboratory equipment, data transcription, and manuscript preparation.
-Qualifications of research assistants include promptness, ability to follow directions, previous experience in research, data management, use of laboratory equipment, and/or education or certification in athletic training, exercise physiology, etc. Available student worker positions are posted on the bulletin board in the hall outside the research laboratory.
-New positions may become available at the end or beginning of each trimester.
-Students track their hours worked using the Division of Research Database (DRD) and transcribe them onto a timecard.
+Qualifications of research assistants include promptness, ability to follow directions, previous experience in research, data management, use of laboratory equipment, and/or education or certification in athletic training, exercise physiology, etc. New positions may become available at the end or beginning of each trimester.
 To apply for a research assistant position, submit your resume to the Research Division Administrative Assistant.
-If your resume is accepted, the Financial Aid Office can evaluate your work study eligibility status and will provide you with the necessary forms.
+If your resume is accepted, the Financial Aid Office will evaluate your work study eligibility status and will provide you with the necessary forms.

 Frequently Asked Questions about Student Employment